-Statistics of the entity-related information for the entities contained in the dataset $\mathcal{P}$ in the biographical sources, including in particular the number of relevant entity links and time expressions are provided in Table 17.
+Statistics of the entity-related information for the entities contained in the dataset \mathcal{P} in the biographical sources, including in particular the number of relevant entity links and time expressions are provided in Table 18.
+Figure 6 illustrates the distribution of the number of relevant relations per person in the BS-BIO benchmark.
+Except for very few popular entities such as David Bowie and Barack Obama, the number of relevant relations is typically below 100, with an average of 13.64.

-We generate a benchmark $B{BS}$ for each biographical source BS considered in this work.
-The statistics regarding these benchmarks are presented in Table 18.
+We generate a benchmark B{BS} for each biographical source BS considered in this work.
+The statistics regarding these benchmarks are presented in Table 19.

-Table 19 provides the percentage of person types in the benchmarks.
-Actors and musical artists are the most frequent person types in both the training and test set.
+Table 20 provides the percentage of person types in the benchmarks.
+Actors and musical artists are the